 What About Monolithic Uppers?

-A monolithic AR15 upper receiver, such as the Aero Precision COP, utilize upper receivers that are milled or forged in one continuous piece.
+A monolithic AR15 upper receiver, such as the LMT MRP utilize a single upper and rail machined in one continuous piece.
 These rifles integrate the free float rail and upper receiver into one rock solid unit.
 These receivers are extremely rugged platforms for building an accurate, hard use rifle.
-While the initial cost of a monolithic or polylithic AR15 upper may seem high, they often come out cheaper than purchasing a separate free float system and they offer substantial advantages over a separate rail system.
+While the initial cost of a monolithic or polylithic AR15 upper may seem high, they offer exceptional strength over other systems.

 Recce: A carbine with a 16 inch barrel utilizing a stainless steel barrel for match-grade accuracy.
 A great choice for a do it all style rifle.
 Top this type of gun off with a 1-4x variable and you have a jack of all trades.
 Accuracy in a small package.